 Centre for Strategic Urban Research

 The Centre for Strategic Urban Research is a research centre focusing on the development, management and quality of urban areas.
-The Centre, established in 2004, conducts inter-disciplinary research collaboration between the University of Copenhagen, the Aarhus School of Architecture and Aalborg University.
+The Centre, established in 2004, conducts inter-disciplinary research collaboration between the University of Copenhagen, the Aarhus School of Architecture, Aalborg University, the Royal Danish Academy and Roskilde University.
 From 2004 to the beginning of 2016 the Centre was supported by Realdania Foundation.
-Since spring 2016, the funding is given by Kraks Fond – Institute for Urban Economic Research.
+In 2016, funding was given by Kraks Fond – Institute for Urban Economic Research.
 Since 2011, the Centre has focused on network and publication of the research results.

 New challenges for urban policy